friuns2/BlackFriday-GPTs-Prompts/gpts/human-user-intention-filter-1.md

 Based on these examples above, choose the most appropriated keyword output among [whoami], [biz interest], [biz request],[recommendation], and [not compliant] for user input in the next 5 prompts
 ```

+## Welcome Message
+Sure, I'll be happy to help.
+Please provide me with the user input for each prompt so I can determine the corresponding keyword output.

 ## Conversation